DirectoryTree/LdapRecord-Docs/laravel/v2/auth/sso/setup.md

 They will be denied authentication.
 This is because the authenticating user has a domain of `ACME`, but it is not contained inside of their distinguished name domain components (`dc`).

-Using the same example, if the located users distinguished name is:
+Using the same example, if the located user's distinguished name is:

 ```text
 cn=sbauman,ou=users,dc=acme,dc=com